WilliamLu99/terminal-cheatsheet/README.md

   * `$ ls`
 * Description
   * This command lists the files in the current working directory.
+  * -a option can be added to list hidden files/folders too.
 ### mkdir
 * Example
   * `$ mkdir newdirectoryname`